burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 So in the "book" portion, each chapter would focus on an aspect of the blockchain, and each section in that chapter would explore variations within that aspect, for example: a chapter all about consensus mechanisms with each section exploring a minimal implimentation of various ones.

-and then after had different configurations of the blockchains for Bitcoin, Ethereum, etc showing what configurations lead to those properties and what the differences are
+Then showcase different configurations of the blockchains modules for Bitcoin, Ethereum, etc showing what configurations lead to those properties and what the differences are

+Then explore cryptoeconomic mechanisms built on or with these modules
+- like how Numerai incentivizes high signal/noise ratios
+- like how PoS creates stronger security
+- like how voting systems can be gamed

 <br><br><br>